spesml/spesml.github.io/3_Plugin/06_functional_viewpoint.md

 ### ![Functional Context](/images/functional_viewpoint/FunctionalContext.png){:class="img-responsive"}Functional Context
 The Functional Context represents the top-level view of the system under development.
-It contains a single [system function](#function) that represents the system under development and that must be marked as such by setting the property `system under development` to `yes` (see below).
+It contains a single [system function](#function) that represents the system under development and that must be marked as such by setting the property `system under development to `yes` (see below).

 ![Marking a system function as *system under development*](/images/functional_viewpoint/sud-property.png){:width="400" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}
 <div align="center"><em>Marking a system function as *system under development*</em></div>

-Additionaly, the Functional Context contains a number of [Functional Actors](#functional-actor) and [external functions](#function) that represent elements of the context.
+Additionally, the Functional Context contains a number of [Functional Actors](#functional-actor) and [external functions](#function) that represent elements of the context.
 A function can be defined as external by changing the property `external` from `no` to `yes` (see below).

 ![Marking a function as *external* function](/images/functional_viewpoint/external-property.png){:width="400" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}